ibm-cloud-docs/api-gateway/manage_api.md

   - Cloud Foundry space: Legacy {{site.data.keyword.apigw_short}}

-To manage an API, first start the gateway service that manages it, and then click **Managed APIs** in the navigation list.
+To manage an API, start the gateway that manages it and then click **Managed APIs** in the navigation list.
 Review the following sections for information on how you can manage your APIs.

+The default domain for managed APIs in your account is generated the first time you create a managed API.
+If you want to ensure that all subsequent managed APIs use the same default domain, keep at least one managed API at all times so that the default domain can be inherited.
+{: tip}

 ## Reviewing API details
 {: #details-manage_api}

 Use the "API Summary" page to view API definition details such as its endpoint URL (the **Route**), security settings, and sharing status.

 In addition, you can review analytics information and logging records for the past hour.